 I am convinced that Lake Victoria Safari Village in Mbita, Nyanza Province has the best sunsets ever.
 Mbita is one of Kenya’s least visited region for some reason.
-In fact, I conducted a poll on my instagram to find out how many Kenyans had been to Mbita and I was not shocked that at least 90% of Kenyans that took part in the pool have never been to Mbita.
+Infact, I conducted a poll on my Instagram to find out how many Kenyans had been to Mbita and I was not shocked that at least 90% of Kenyans that took part in the pool have never been to Mbita.

 I have been to Nyanza Province several times but never to Mbita.
-During my most recent trip, a fellow traveller, a Kenyan Nomad and I visited Mbita.
-If you love traveling, make a point to visit Mbita because other than being a hidden gem, it's less touristy for now.
+During my most recent trip, a fellow traveler, a Kenyan Nomad and I visited Mbita.
+If you love traveling, make a point to visit Mbita because other than being a hidden gem, it’s less touristy for now.
 You will not believe how beautiful Lake Victoria looks from that part of Kenya.
 It’s like a different the Lake from the Lake that is full of hyacinth in Kisumu.

-The best part is that, there are furnished safari tents for those wishing to stay in a tent as well as camping grounds should you want to camp and still get the experience of staying at Lake Victoria Safari Village.
+The best part is that there are furnished safari tents for those wishing to stay in a tent as well as camping grounds should you want to camp and still get the experience of staying at Lake Victoria Safari Village.

 Things to do in Lake Victoria Safari Village

-- Relax by swimming in the cool balmy waters of lake Victoria
+- Relax by swimming in the cool balmy waters of Lake Victoria

 - Take a boat ride to explore the several islands that surround the Lake.
 Some of these Islands include Takawiri, mfangano and the twin bird Islands.

 - Explore Mbita, take your time to immerse into the daily life of people in Mbita.
 Most of them are from the Abasuba community.
 Ask questions, talk to people, and get to know their culture.
-After all, isn't that what travelling is all about?
+After all, isn’t that what traveling is all about?

 - For your meals, always order for the Nile Perch or Tilapia fresh from Lake Victoria

-- Create time to enjoy the most beautiful sunsets ever
+- Enjoy the most beautiful sunsets ever

 Accessing Lake Victoria Safari Village from Nairobi